For parents navigating separation, custody conflict, and what comes after

 06 You had no documented record

 No timestamps.
 No incident log.
 No evidence attached to anything.
 When you walked into the lawyer's office, you had memories.
-She had documentation.
+They had documentation.
 That gap is what CustodyMate closes.

 The order may be signed.